 Guidance Date issued Description Effective date Impact on Hydro One ASC 606 May 2014 - November 2017 ASC 606 Revenue from Contracts with Customers replaced ASC 605 Revenue Recognition.
 ASC 606 provides guidance on revenue recognition relating to the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods and services.
-January 1, 2018 Hydro One adopted ASC 606 on January 1, 2018 using the retrospective method, without the election of any practical expedients.
+January 1, 2018 Hydro One adopted ASC 606 on January 1, 2018 using the retrospective method, without the election of any practical expedients and there was no material impact to the Company's revenue recognition policy upon adoption.
 The Company has included the disclosure requirements of ASC 606 for interim periods in the year of adoption.
 ASU 2017-07 March 2017 Service cost components of net benefit cost associated with defined benefit plans are required to be reported in the same line as other compensation costs arising from services rendered by the Company's employees.
 All other components of net benefit cost are to be presented in the income statement separately from the service cost component.
 Only the service cost component is eligible for capitalization where applicable.
 January 1, 2018 Hydro One applied for a regulatory asset to maintain the capitalization of post-employment benefit related costs and as such, there is no material impact upon adoption.
-See Note 11 - Regulatory Assets and Liabilities.
+See Note 2 - Significant Accounting Policies and Note 11 - Regulatory Assets and Liabilities.